alaTest Sites

-alaTest has collected and analyzed 3509 reviews of Amazon Kindle Fire 7-inch (2nd gen, 2012).
+alaTest has collected and analyzed 3508 reviews of Amazon Kindle Fire 7-inch (2nd gen, 2012).
 The average rating for this product is 4.1/5, compared to an average rating of 4.2/5 for other products in the same category for all reviews.
-Reviewers really like the size and portability.
-The performance and price are also mentioned favorably, whereas there are mixed comments on the apps and camera.
+Opinions about the size and portability are overall positive.
+The performance and price are also appreciated, but opinions about the apps and camera are different.

 usability, price, performance, portability, size